kubernetes/website/content/en/docs/reference/tools.md

 ## Minikube

-[`minikube`](https://minikube.sigs.k8s.io/docs/) is a tool that makes it easy to run a single-node Kubernetes cluster locally on your workstation for development and testing purposes.
+[`minikube`](https://minikube.sigs.k8s.io/docs/) is a tool that helps run a single-node Kubernetes cluster locally on your workstation for development and testing purposes.

 ## Dashboard